HarshitMahajan/Future-Netizens/README.md

 # Future-Netizens
-Repository for Community Contributions and updationof daily code.
+Repository for Community Contributions and to update their daily code.